tv

 ADVERTISEMENT

 Soon, Finch told her employer she was suffering from PTSD from Pittsburgh.
-She took six weeks off and checked herself into a mental health clinic in Arizona - under the name Jo.
+She took six weeks off and checked herself into a mental health clinic in Arizona, under the name 'Jo'.

 The two women grew close and eventually married.

+Finch supported Beyer through court battles with her ex-husband and dropped everything to return to Kansas with her when he died by suicide.
 A couple of weeks later, Finch wrote an email to her Grey's colleagues announcing she would be back soon.
 "I've gone [because] my brother died by suicide," she told them.

 Along the way, Beyer began suspecting that Finch was lying.

-Firstly, when Finch complained of pain and Beyer forced her to the hospital, a doctor told Beyer her fiance's kidneys - plural - looked fine, though she'd claimed she had just one.
+Firstly, when Finch complained of pain and Beyer forced her to the hospital, a doctor told Beyer her fiancée's kidneys — plural — looked fine, though she'd claimed she had just one.
 Later, when scrolling Finch's Facebook page, she realised she had been out with friends on the day she'd supposedly been cleaning up her friend's body in Pittsburgh.

 Some of Finch's cancer stories didn't make sense either: photos showed she lost her hair, but her eyebrows remained.
 Her bandages didn't look to be applied properly.
 She didn't have a port scar from chemo anywhere on her body.

-After weeks of tiptoeing, Beyer confronted her then-wife who she said confessed to making up her health struggles and involvement in the Pittsburgh tragedy.
+After weeks of tiptoeing, Beyer confronted her then-wife, who she said confessed to making up her health struggles and involvement in the Pittsburgh tragedy.

 While her wife was away, Beyer watched a 2019 episode of Grey's Anatomy.
-On screen, she watched as the character, Jo, worked through her mental health with a therapist.
+On screen, she watched as the character Jo worked through her mental health with a therapist.
 Jo told her therapist about an abusive husband, and the therapist walked her through specific treatments, similar to Beyer's own experiences.

 She put this off for months, but Beyer said she eventually told friends, her parents and Beyer's children.